jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 Perhaps the base of Use-As access control should (eventually) be based on conditional access control.
 But for now it can be limited to the conceptual explanation of the most usable things.

-#### Delayed Creation of Object’s Privates
+#### Delayed Creation of Object’s Private Contents

 Public & Private,
 2008-08-16

 Perhaps for objects, private contents also only need to be created, when one of its friend commands is run.
 \>
 But this is such an influential implication, that it needs to be covered elsewhere.
-Privates only make sense, when only a selection of commands, can access those privates.
+Private contents only make sense, when only a selection of commands, can access those private contents.
 So only when an object’s friend command is executed, the object’s private contents are needed.
-But a sub-object’s system commands can also access privates...
+But a sub-object’s system commands can also access private contents...

 JJ